 Founded in 1994, we are an independent investment management firm that provides a broad range of U.S., non-U.S. and global equity investment strategies.
 We have established a record of investment excellence with attractive and consistent investment performance across multiple strategies and products.
-Through March 31, 2011, all 12 of our investment strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a net basis, since inception, with inception dates ranging from April 1, 1995 for our U.S. Small-Cap Growth strategy to April 1, 2010 for our Global Equity strategy.
-Our superior investment performance has enabled us to attract and retain a diverse base of clients and to increase our assets under management over time.
-Our assets under management have increased from \$11.0 billion as of December 31, 2000 to \$62.7 billion as of March 31, 2011, representing a compound annual growth rate, or CAGR, of 18.6%.
-We derive essentially all of our revenues from investment management fees, which primarily are based on a specified percentage of clients' average assets under management.
+Through March 31, 2011, all 12 of our investment strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies had outperformed their benchmarks, on a gross basis, since inception and 10 of 12 of our strategies our Bloom 51 our U.S. Small-Cap Growth strategies and track record of investment management and to increase our assets under management over time.
+Our assets under management fees, which primarily are based on a specified percentage of clients' average assets under management.
 Our growth in assets under management has resulted in an increase in our revenues from \$101.5 million for the year ended December 31, 2001 to \$404.2 million for the twelve months ended March 31, 2011.
 We believe our talent-focused business model, attractive range of high value-added equity investment strategies and track record of investment excellence position us well for future growth.